-To assist the Council in developing rebuilding programs for overfished stocks the MSMC has developed the term of reference known as F{MSMC} .
-In simple terms, F{MSMC} is a fishing mortality rate which applied to a stock under prevailing conditions will result in rebuilding to the biomass threshold within the time limits prescribed in the overfishing definitions adopted under Amendment 9.
+To assist the Council in developing rebuilding programs for overfished stocks the MSMC has developed the term of reference known as $F{MSMC}$ .
+In simple terms, $F{MSMC}$ is a fishing mortality rate which applied to a stock under prevailing conditions will result in rebuilding to the biomass threshold within the time limits prescribed in the overfishing definitions adopted under Amendment 9.

 The accompanying table lists the five groundfish stocks which received discrete management under Amendment 7.
-An additional approximately 12 stocks will also be afforded similar assessment subject to available information.
+In addition, approximately 12 stocks will also be afforded similar assessment subject to available information.
 Under the SFA requirements, rebuilding programs for each stock determined to be below its biomass threshold must be established.